nanoFORTH

 Examples see next section

-allocate space on user dictionary (for array allocation) CEL ( -- w)
+allocate extra w bytes on user dictionary (for array allocation) Examples

 VAR x ➤ ok (a variable x is created on user dictionary)